pnxenopoulos/awpy/docs/modules/demo.rst

 Demo
 ====================

-This module contains the base Demo class.
+This module contains the Demo class, which is used to parse and hold demo file data.

 awpy.demo
 ------------------------------